DataFire/Integrations/integrations/generated/amazonaws_greengrass/README.md

 * UpdateSubscriptionDefinitionResponse `object`

 ### UpdateTargets
-* UpdateTargets `array`: The target arns that this update will be applied to.
+* UpdateTargets `array`: The ARNs of the targets (IoT things or IoT thing groups) that this update will be applied to.
   * items [__string](#__string)

 ### UpdateTargetsArchitecture
-* UpdateTargetsArchitecture `string` (values: armv7l, x86_64, aarch64): The architecture of the Cores in the targets of an update
+* UpdateTargetsArchitecture `string` (values: armv7l, x86_64, aarch64): The architecture of the cores which are the targets of an update.

 ### UpdateTargetsOperatingSystem
-* UpdateTargetsOperatingSystem `string` (values: ubuntu, raspbian, amazon_linux): The operating system of the Cores in the targets of an update
+* UpdateTargetsOperatingSystem `string` (values: ubuntu, raspbian, amazon_linux): The operating system of the cores which are the targets of an update.

 ### VersionInformation
-* VersionInformation `object`: Information on the version
+* VersionInformation `object`: Information about a version.
   * Arn [__string](#__string)
   * CreationTimestamp [__string](#__string)
   * Id [__string](#__string)